Envoy Gateway + OpenAPI

 GatewayClass and Gateway

-This manifest defines a GatewayClass and Gateway with three listeners: HTTP on port 80, HTTPS on port 443 (with TLS termination), and a dedicated gRPC listener on port 9090 for native gRPC clients.
+Define a GatewayClass and Gateway with three listeners: HTTP on port 80, HTTPS on port 443 (with TLS termination), and a dedicated gRPC listener on port 9090 for native gRPC clients.

 GRPCRoute (Native gRPC Traffic)